AustinIOI/AustinIOI/README.md

 - **Enjoy collaborative environments and learning from experienced teams**
 - **Curious about deep learning compilers, distributed training, and scalable backend systems**

+- **Open to opportunities in systems programming, ML infrastructure, and compiler-related engineering roles**
+- **Enjoy collaborative environments and learning from experienced teams**
+- **Curious about deep learning compilers, distributed training, and scalable backend systems**

 ---

 <div align="center">